mugiseyebrows/react-flexpane/README.md

 # About
-Basic layout window manager based on flexbox
+Basic layout manager based on flexbox

 # Usage